A price control is instituted when the government feels the current equilibrium price is unfair and intervenes and adjusts the market price.

-However, there can also be downsides.
-While they stimulate demand, price ceilings often cause shortages.
+However, there can also be downsides to price ceilings.
+While they stimulate demand, price ceilings can also cause shortages.
 Where the ceiling is set, there is more demand than at the equilibrium price.
 This means that the amount of the good or service supplied is less than the quantity demanded.

-Price Ceiling Diagram
+Price Ceiling Graph

 The price ceiling graph below shows a price ceiling in equilibrium where the government has forced the maximum price to be Pmax.
-Thus the actual equilibrium ends up below market equilibrium.
+Thus the actual equilibrium ends up below-market equilibrium.

-Binding Price Ceiling
+Binding vs. Non-Binding Price Ceilings

 By keeping the price artificially low, the government makes it so that firms are not motivated to produce sufficient amounts of the good as needed in the market.
 The result is often a shortage of whichever good has been subject to a binding price ceiling.

-However, according to survey data, a majority of economists would argue that “a ceiling on rents reduces the quantity and quality of housing available.”
+Demand is already very high because there is excessive demand for rent-controlled apartments.
+According to many economists, this excess demand and limited supply for housing can ultimately lead to a massive housing shortage.
+Thus, according to survey data, a majority of economists would argue that “a ceiling on rents reduces the quantity and quality of housing available.”

 Effects of a Price Ceiling

-The distance Qd-Qs represents a shortage as consumers will demand a higher quantity at the lower price Pmax than producers are willing to supply at that price.
+The distance Qd-Qs represents a shortage, as consumers will demand a higher quantity at the lower price Pmax than producers are willing to supply at that price.
 This leads to a distortion in the market.

 Since there is a shortage, lines will form and/or black markets can emerge.
 The effect of a black market is that the government will face losses regarding revenues received from taxation.
 This is because goods traded on the black market are not registered, so no records will be available for tax collection.